echeran/smile-of-murugan/webbook/chapter08.md

 the killing of Surapadma, the excellence of Maturai and Tirupparankunram;
-in the second, the six faces of Murukaṉ are described and their functions, as well as his twelve arms and their work, and the temple in Tiruccir; the third part deals with the shrine in Tiruvāvi1
+in the second, the six faces of Murukaṉ are described and their functions, as well as his twelve arms and their work, and the temple in Tiruccir; the third part deals with the shrine in Tiruvāviṉaṉkuṭi, the fourth with the temple in Tiruvēṟakam, in the fifth the poet narrates the sports of the god in the hills, the sixth describes the shrine in Palamutirccolai.
-K. Kailasapathy, op. cit.
-35.

-nankuți, the fourth with the temple in Tiruvēṟakam, in the fifth the poet narrates the sports of the god in the hills, the sixth describes the shrine in Palamutirccolai.